Rain Barrel Grant Program

-- Rain barrels conserve water and lower costs (a rain barrel can save approximately 1,300 gallons of water during peak summer months).
+- Rain barrels conserve water and lower costs (can save approximately 1,300 gallons of water during peak summer months).

 - Rain barrels reduce water pollutions by preventing stormwater runoff which can contain pollutants like sediment, oil, grease, bacteria, and nutrients.
 Rainwater contains no chlorine, lime, or calcium.

 - Rainwater is an excellent source of “soft water” for homeowners.